kiralenz/educator/README.md

 * turn the experiments nb into a langchain script:
     * turn stuff into functions
     * align the functions and output into a proper chain
-* move from text files to a document db
 * set up a UI (streamlit)
 * dependencies
     * blackcellmagic
-* add warnings if returned string is empty
-* create a function to read code from github
+* create/research a function to read code from github
+* move from text files to a document db